• Skip to primary navigation

 The Provand’s Lordship, which took its name from the estate of Provan on the east side of Glasgow and is the city’s oldest remaining building was built by Muirhead around 1471, as part of the Hospital.

-It was used as a manse for the canons from nearby Glasgow Cathedral and although much re-construction and renovation has been done it still stands today.
+It was used as a manse for the canons from nearby Glasgow Cathedral and although much reconstruction and renovation have been done it still stands today.
 If you look carefully you can see Bishop Muirhead’s coat of arms, three acorns, carved into one of the gable ends.

-Provan Hall, which dates from the 16th century, the country house of the old prebend of Provan is also still in existence, although it now languishes within in the rather austere post war housing estate of Garthamlock.
+Provan Hall, which dates from the 16th century, the country house of the old prebend of Provan is also still in existence, although it now languishes within the rather austere post-war housing estate of Garthamlock.

 Inside Provand’s Lordship

-The house originally had nine self-contained rooms each with a fireplace and two windows that looked east towards the cathedral.
+The house originally had nine self-contained rooms each with a fireplace and two windows that looked east towards city’s most prominent house of worship.
 Although not large or particularly grand by today’s standards the rooms offered the resident cleric a fair degree of comfort.

-The Bishop of Glasgow’s palace, a fortified structure, was built near the Cathedral, and archaeological evidence shows that it started life as an unpretentious stone tower surrounded by a protective moat.
+The Bishop of Glasgow’s palace was a fortified structure.
+Archaeological evidence shows that it started life as an unpretentious stone tower surrounded by a protective moat.
 The building gradually evolved as successive bishops took their seats.

 Glasgow becomes an Archbishopric